Aligorith/blender-bugtracker-canned-responses/responses.md

 ---- OPENGL RANDOM ERROR

-Its highly likely that this bug is specific to your hardware/driver configuration.
+It's highly likely that this bug is specific to your hardware/driver configuration.
 These kinds of display issues are often caused by OpenGL driver bugs.

-While its possible a software error in Blender, its worth checking if this functions correctly...
+While it's possible a software error in Blender, it's worth checking if this functions correctly...

 - After upgrading graphics card drivers.
 - On a different system (with different hardware/drivers).